mrstev3n/figma-widgets-on-github/README.md

 # Open source Figma widgets related projects on GitHub

-A list of Figma Plugins and resources for building them.
+A list of Figma widgets and resources for building them.

 * [Widgets](#widgets) — Widget source code.
-* [Resources](#resources) — Resources for building widges
+* [Resources](#resources) — Resources for building widgets

 ---